 File Your Paperwork

 Once you have decided on your business entity, you will need to file your entity paperwork.
 If you choose to open a Sole Proprietorship, you will not need to file entity paperwork with your state unless you expect to bring in large sums of money in the first year.
+If you choose to open an LLC, then you will need to file the appropriate forms with your state.

 Employer Identification Number